Quinncuatro/Henry-Personal-Website/README.md

 * [ ] Make separate resume page
 * [ ] What do with front page?
 * [ ] Contact page
+* [ ] Pull "login" out as its own component
+* [ ] Strip down "businessCard" to be just menu above the CLI command